The many faces of «accidents» in your life that might profit from PTSD treatment.

 Later on in your or your child’s treatment, it may be a matter of working on individual significant experiences.
 The methods we use — Somatic Experiencing, Transforming the Experience-Based Brain, PITT-KID and Tune-in to Children, Kids’ Skills — allow for very gentle but effective handling.
 The key traumatic experiences are defused in small doses, with an emphasis on the body.
 Of course, the thinking, feeling and acting of the classical psychotherapy methods can be used along with Somatic Experiencing.
 For later treatment, other psychotherapy methods are available, such as Gestalt/Integrative Therapy, Transactional Analysis or systemic short-term therapy.
 The Kids’ Skills modality is especially suitable for children and adolescents.
 This method has been developed by Ben Furman and focuses on solutions rather than problems by teaching skills.
 Whole schools are being run successfully by utilising this method.

-Frequently asked questions on PTSD treatment
+Frequently asked questions on PTSD treatment for children

 Can I bring a friend?